Current vortices in hexagonal graphene quantum dots: Abstract

 \section{Abstract}

 Newly synthesized nanostructures of graphene appear as a promising breeding ground for new technology.
 Therefore, it is important to identify the role played by the boundary conditions in their electronic features.
 In this contribution we use the non-equilibrium Green's function method coupled to tight-binding theory to calculate and compare the current patterns of hexagonal graphene quantum dots, with contacts placed at different edge locations.
-Our results reveal the formation of current vortices when the symmetry of the contact geometry is in conflict with the symmetries of the quantum dot.
+Our results reveal the formation of current vortices when the geometry of the contact position is not centrosymmetric.
+That is, when they are placed on non-frontal armchair-like vertices of the quantum dot.
+The introduction of defects, leading to disorder, significantly alters the current behavior, distorting bulk vortices and annihilating the edge currents.
+Nevertheless, periodically distributed defects on the edge allow for the appearance of current loops that dodge the defects.
 The presence of current vortices suggests the use of graphene quantum dots as nanomagnets or magnetic nanosensors.